 Mrs. Parham is married to Christ School Associate Athletic Director and Strength Training Coach Duncan Parham.
 They have two children, Ellsworth ’13 and Emma.

 Mr. Payne was born and raised in Warrenton, Va., with a family tradition of boarding school; one of his grandfathers is a graduate of Virginia Episcopal and a great grandfather was a headmaster at Northfield Mount Hermon School.
 Mr. Payne himself graduated from Virginia’s Christchurch School, where he served as a prefect, played baseball and soccer, and was a head tour guide.
 He graduated Cum Laude with a B.A. in English from the University of Mary Washington and earned his master's degree in Executive Leadership from Liberty University in 2021.

-After college, Mr. Payne lived in Charleston, S.C., and Chatham, Va., where he served as an admission counselor, presidential ambassador coordinator, and varsity baseball coach at Hargrave Military Academy.
+Mr. Payne has previously lived in Charleston, S.C., and Chatham, Va., where he served as an admission counselor, presidential ambassador coordinator, and varsity baseball coach at Hargrave Military Academy.

 Mr. Payne’s hobbies include playing guitar, watching sports, being active in the gym, and traveling.

 A seasoned fly fisherman and backpacker, Mr. Straughn could not have picked a better school to continue his work in admissions and fuel two of his greatest passions.
 Christ School’s location offers world-class fly fishing and some of the Southeast’s best hiking.
-After heading the Outdoor Program at Wofford College, Mr. Straughn graduated with a B.A. in History in 2004 and began as an Admission Counselor at Lees-McRae College.
+After heading up the Outdoor Program at Wofford College, Mr. Straughn graduated with a B.A. in History in 2004 and began as an Admission Counselor at Lees-McRae College.
 Mr. Straughn would go on to advance to Associate Director of Admission and Senior Associate Director of Admission at Wofford.

 Mr. Straughn co-presented “Navigating the NCAA and Admission” at the Southern Association for College Admission Counseling (SACAC) Drive-in Workshop (2015), and followed that effort the next year by co-presenting “Application Case Studies.”
 At the SACAC’s annual conference in 2014, Mr. Straughn co-presented “Not Just a Small School: The Benefits of a Liberal Arts College.”